ungoogled-software/ungoogled-chromium-macos/announcements.md

 ## Sponsorship

-Thanks to our 2024-2025 sponsors for their generous support:
+Thanks to our 2025-2026 sponsors for their generous support:

-- @pascal-giguere (via GitHub Sponsors)
-- @kevingriffin (via GitHub Sponsors)
+- @brucehs (via GitHub Sponsors)
-- BabyFn0rd (via By Me a Coffee)
-- dasos (via By Me a Coffee)
 - @vinnysaj (via GitHub Sponsors)
+- 3Onion (via By Me a Coffee)

 You can also see sponsors for other Apple Membership years on the [issue #184](https://github.com/ungoogled-software/ungoogled-chromium-macos/issues/184).